 - Perception of Sound: historically, the term sound referred exclusively to the auditory perception ("that which is heard").
-Nowadays, the term is used both for the physical effect as well as the sensation of that effect.
-The perception is bound to a range of frequencies.
-The human ear can perceive frequencies between 20Hz to 20kHz.
-A cat perceives frequencies between 500Hz and 79kHz.
-The higher range is useful to detect high frequency mice communication (at 40kHz).
-Bats have a range from 1kHz up to 200kHz and use the ultrasonic sounds for echolocation of prey.
-The elements of sound perception are: - Pitch: is the perceived (primary) frequency of sound.
-It is a perceptual property that allows us to judge music as "higher" or "lower".
+Perceive frequencies between 20Hz to 20kHz Cat perceives frequencies between 500Hz and 79kHz.
+Bats range from 1kHz up to 200kHz - Pitch: is the perceived (primary) frequency of sound.
+It is a perceptual property that allows us to udge pusic as "higher" or "lower".
 Pitch requires a sufficiently stable and clear frequency to distinguish it from noise.
-It is closely related to frequency but not identical. - Duration: is the perceived time window of a sound, from the moment it is first noticed until it diminished.
-This is related to the physical duration of the wave signal, but compensates breaks of the signal.
-For instance, a broken radio signal can still be perceived as a continuous message. - Loudness: is the perceived level ("loud", "soft") of a signal.
-The auditory system stimulates over short time periods (~200ms): a very short sound is thus perceived softer than a longer sound with the same physical properties.
-Loudness perception varies with the mix of frequencies. - Timbre: is the perceived spectrum of frequencies over time.
+It is closely related to frequency but not identical. - Duration: the perceived time window of a sound, from the moment it is first noticed until it is first noticed until it.
+Duration: the perceived time window of a sound, from the moment it is first noticed until it.
+Duration: the perceived time window of a sound, from the moment it is first noticed until it.
+Duration: the perceived time window of a sound, from the moment it is first noticed until it.
+Duration: the perceived time window of a sound, from the moment it is first noticed until it.
+Duration: the perceived time window of a sound, from the moment it is first noticed until it.
+Duration: the perceived time window of a sound, from the moment it is first noticed until it.
+Duration: the perceived time window of a sound, from the moment it is first noticed until it.
+Duration: the perceived time window of a sound.
+Duration: the perceived time window of the perceived time.
+Duration: the perceived time window of the perceived time.
+Duration: the perceived time window of the perceived time. - Loudness: is the perceived level ("loud", "soft") of a signal.
+The auditory system stimulates over short time periods (~200ms): a very short sound is thus perceived softer than a longer sound with sical properties.
+Loudness perception varies with the mix of frequencies. - Timbre: The perceived spectrum of frequencies over time.
 Sound sources (like guitar, rock falling, wind) have very characteristic timbres that are useful to distinguish them from each other.
-Timbre is a characteristic description of how sound changes over time (like a fingerprint). - Sonic Texture: describes the interaction of different sound sources like in an orchestra or when sitting in a train.
-The texture of a quiet market place is very distinct from the one of busy party. - Spatial Location: denotes the cognitive placement of the sound in the environment (not necessarily the true source) including the direction and distance.
+Timbre is a characteristic description of how sound changes over time (like a fingerprint). - Sonic Texture escribes the interaction of different sound sources like in an orchestra or when sources like in an orchestra or when the one of busy party. - Spatial Location: enotes the cognitive placement of the sound in the environment (not necessarily the source) including the direction and distance.
 The combination of spatial location and timbre enables the focused attention to a single source (e.g., partner at a party).

-- Audio signals are expressed as an amplitude signal over time.
-To capture the continuous signal and create a discrete digital representation, the signal is sampled with a fixed frequency f_s .
-The Nyquist-Shannon sampling theorem states that the sampling rate limits the highest frequency f{max} that can be resolved to half of the sampling rate ($f{max} = f_s/2$).
-As the human perception ranges between 20Hz and 20kHz, sampling rates of CDs was defined at 44.1kHz and the one for DVD at 48kHz. - To model human perception, it is necessary to transform the raw amplitude signal into a frequency space.
-Unlike with images, we cannot apply a Fourier transformation across the entire signal as this would average frequencies across the entire time scale and does not allow for an analysis of frequency changes over time.
-Instead, the Short-Term Fourier Transform (STFT) applies a window function and computes a local Fourier transformation around a time point and a given window size.
-In the discrete form the STFT of the raw amplitude signal x(t) is given as:
+- Audio signals are expressed as a amplitude signal over time.
+To capture the continuous signal and signal is sampled with a fixed frequency f_s .
+Sharpon sampling theorem states that the sampling rate limits the highest frequency f{max} that can be resolved to half of the sampling rate $(f{max} = f_s/2)$.
+As the human perception ranges between 20Hz and 20kHz, sampling rates of CDs and 44.1kHz and the one for DVD at 48kHz. - To model human perception To model human perception space would average frequencies across the entire time scale and does not allow for an analysis of Frequency changes over time into a Short-Term Fourier Transform (STFT) applies a window function and computes a local Fourier transformation window size of N samples the discrete between 0 and $f{max} = f_s/2$ at steps of f_s/N Hz the complex value $X(t, \omega)$ denote the magnitude of the frequency ω at time point t.

-$$X(t,\omega) = \sum{n=-\infty}^{\infty} x(n) \cdot w(n-t) \cdot e^{-i\omega n}$$
+$$X(t,\omega) = \sum{n=-\infty}^{\infty} x(n) w(n-t) \cdot e^{-i\omega n}$$